How to Cope When You're Feeling Weird or Off | JED

 Meet Your Needs

-First check in with yourself and identify which, if any, of your needs have not been met today.
+If you have the sensation that something is wrong, but aren’t sure what’s going on, start by checking in with yourself to identify which, if any, of your needs have not been met today.
 Meeting this need might not alleviate your “off” feelings, but it could help you tune into what your body and mind have been needing — and what they haven’t been given.
 Ask yourself the following questions:

 • If something is going on for me, what do I need to figure out or clarify that may be confusing or disorienting?